Larcius/gta5-modding-utils/z_fixer/heights/readme.txt

-put the hmap.txt files in this directory
+put the hmap.txt file in this directory